 Quite a lot.
 I’ve had great luck with couples.
 I would say I get one couple a week.
 All different scenarios.
 I’ve had couples parties where it was just myself and the lady.
 Some guys just want to watch.
 Or just myself and the guy and she watches.
 Or both participate.
 For everything involved, it ups the price.
 It’s not free to watch either.
 Couples parties and overnights are some of my highest-paying parties.

 Is brothel traffic seasonal?
 Is there a busy season?

 A lot of it depends on the conventions in Vegas.
-During the summertime, we get a huge crowd from people driving to and from Burning Man.
+During the summertime, we get a huge crowd at Love Ranch Vegas from people driving to and from Burning Man.
 That’s a really big deal here.
 That was my last couples party that was really fun and exciting and different.
 I’ve done couples parties since then, but that one stands out.
 I like the Burning Man crowd.
-They’ve embraced Alien Cathouse and all of its weirdness.
-I’m in kind of a unique position here, because I’m an openly feminist political Madam and I don’t know of another.
+I’m in kind of a unique position, because I’m an openly feminist political Madam and I don’t know of another.
 I don’t censor myself or my ideology.

-What was Alien Cathouse before Dennis Hof purchased the property?
+What was Love Ranch Vegas like before Dennis Hof purchased the property?

 I think Dennis dropped like five million on the renovation here.
 He was the first brothel owner to come in and invest serious money.
 I think he realized with the Bunny Ranch when he put in a beautiful pool and expanded the bedrooms, he really set the standard for what brothels should be—clean, well-lit, you should offer specialty services, a massage room, a dungeon.
 He forced every other brothel owner to up their game and create a luxury experience.
 HBO’s Cathouse was a huge boon for us.
 Clients understand now that they’re walking into a luxury experience.